NETWAYS/foreman-training/provisioning/05_discovery.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Create a virtual machine "discovery"

 * Objective:
- * Create a virtual machine "pxe" for PXE installation
+ * Create a virtual machine "discovery" for PXE installation
 * Steps:
  * Open "Virtual Machine Manager" application
  * Select "New virtual machine" from the menu or by pressing the button